Internationalisation and Diversification Enhances the European Construction Industry’s Growth

 — Diana Rádl Rogerová,

-Partner at Deloitte who is responsible for the real-estate sector in Central Europe
+Partner at Deloitte responsible for the real-estate sector in CE

 “French, Spanish and British companies lead the EPoC ranking by volume of sales and market capitalisation.
 The French group Vinci and Bouygues once again dominated the construction sector.
 Spain remained the country with the largest presence in the ranking with a largest effect on investments and divestments.
 The UK is represented by numerous medium-sized groups with above-average performance in terms of market capitalisation.” said Diana Rádl Rogerová, Partner at Deloitte who is responsible for the real-estate sector in Central Europe.